-The requirements of this Statement are effective for reporting periods beginning after June 15, 2016.
+The requirements of this Statement are effective for financial statements for periods beginning after June 15, 2017.
 Early implementation is encouraged.

 In March 2016, the GASB issued Statement No. 81, Irrevocable Split-Interest Agreements.
 The objective of this Statement is to improve accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.